emilywantland/Portfolio/README.md

 This folder contains files from **CIS 199: Software Development I** and **CIS 200: Software Development II**
 * CIS 199 introduced object-oriented concepts such as the use of classes, methods, encapsulation, and inheritance.
 The course concentrated on using object-oriented programming to solve simple problems involving input and output.
 Computer lab sessions reinforced programming concepts.
 * CIS 200 emphasized object-oriented software development.
 We studied the object model and applied it to systems development problems.
 Topics included polymorphism, inheritance, and object interaction.
 Event-driven programming of graphical user interfaces was introduced.
 Application areas included data structures, searching, sorting, and databases.
-* Each folder contains zip folders with program and lab files in their entirity.
+* Each folder contains zip folders with C# program and lab files in their entirity.
 Each lab or program folder contains relevant files, photos of the output or result, and instructions for context.

 ### System Development